Roof issues threaten to delay Mercedes-Benz Stadium opening

 ATLANTA (AP) -- The Atlanta Falcons hope to have an update soon on whether issues regarding its new stadium - notably, its roof - will again delay its projected opening day.

-The Atlanta Journal-Constitution reports (http://bit.ly/2nkePNx ) that challenges in building the retractable roof of Mercedes-Benz Stadium also raise questions about whether the Falcons could play in the stadium before the roof is operable.
+Challenges in building the retractable roof of Mercedes-Benz Stadium also raise questions about whether the Falcons could play in the stadium before the roof is operable, The Atlanta Journal-Constitution reported (http://bit.ly/2nkePNx ).

 If not, would they have to play some home games elsewhere?